CAB Logo - Adviceguide home page link

 Arrears

-A liability order allows a local authority to make arrangements for the arrears to be paid by deductions from benefits like Income Support or Jobseeker’s Allowance or from your wages, or for bailiffs to seize your goods to the value of the amount owed.
+A liability order allows a local authority to make arrangements for the arrears to be paid by deductions from a person's income support, jobseeker’s allowance or wages, or for bailiffs to seize a person’s goods to the value of the amount owed.

 Appeals

 Appeals can be made about a range of issues about the council tax.
-An appeal must be made to either the Valuation Office or the local authority depending on what it is about.
+An appeal must be made to either the valuation office or the local council depending on what it's about.

 • whether or not the property should be on the valuation list